TomCarlson-NTAC/ndr-tests/ndr-test.md

   </sch:rule>
 </sch:pattern>
 ```
  This rule helps to ensure that schema processing does not alter processed data, as described in [Section 8.4, _Ensure XML parsing does not construct values_, above](#ensure-xml-parsing-does-not-construct-values).
 The use of the `fixed` attribute may result in alteration of the post-schema-validation infoset, like the use of `default` does.
-This behavior is described by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Attribute_Declaration_details">Section 3.2.1, _The Attribute Declaration Schema Component_</a>.
+This behavior is described by [XML Schema Structures](#Appendix-A-References)         [Section 3.2.1, _The Attribute Declaration Schema Component_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Attribute_Declaration_details).

 ### Notation declaration